Chaithra28/EconBERTa-rep/README.md

 ## Results

-The code prints the training progress, validation performance, and test performance during the training and evaluation phases.
-The results include the classification report, entity-level metrics, and generalization analysis.

-We were not able to reproduce the results of the paper using this implementation.
-The results we obtained were significantly lower than those reported in the paper.
-We suspect that the difference in implementation details and hardware may have contributed to this discrepancy.
+We were able to reproduce the trend in f1-scores among papers that the author talked about in the paper.
+We also implemented CheckList tests to assess model's robustness.